bobjacobsen/csc-exercises/CSC/index.md

 ## Getting Started
 The very first step is get a partner to work with.
 You can change, and teams often do, but it's much better to work with somebody than to try to learn alone.

+These exercises involve some minimal Java, Python and/or C++ programming.
+We recommend that you arrange yourself in groups so that somebody in each group has at least a little experience with Java, Python and/or C++.

 Next, get the School's virtual machine installed and running on your laptop, and then log in.
 For more information on how to do that, see the School's
 <a href="https://indico.cern.ch/event/769356/page/15184-laptop-configuration">Laptop configuration page</a>.